webcore-go/webcore/docs/module-development.md

 ## Conclusion

-Developing modules for Konsolidator allows you to build scalable, maintainable applications with clear separation of concerns.
+Developing modules for WebCoreGo allows you to build scalable, maintainable applications with clear separation of concerns.
 Follow these guidelines to create high-quality modules that integrate seamlessly with the framework.

 Remember to:
 - Keep modules focused and independent